arademaker/FreeLing-User-Manual/docs/analyzer.md

 See options `InputLevel`, `OutputLevel`, `InputFormat`, and `OutputFormat` in section [Valid options](#valid-options) for details on which are valid input and output levels and formats.

-## Configuration File and Command Line Options {#configuration-file-and-command-line-options}
+## Configuration File and Command Line Options

 Almost all options may be specified either in the configuration file or in the command line, having the later precedence over the former.